Natinael13/Java-on-Rails/README.md

 # Java-on-Rails

-Web server that uses a model-view-controller architecture
+Given a code skeleton, I implemented a web server that uses a model-view-controller architecture, using ideas from Ruby on Rails.

+# What I Gained

+* Practice with Model-View-Controller architecture